Welcome to the DPH Office of Genomics

 Click here for information on Genetic Counselor Licensing in Connecticut

-The new 2015 version of Cancer Genomics Best Practices for Connecticut Healthcare Providers is now available.
-Contents include:
+The Cancer Genomics Best Practices for Connecticut Healthcare Providers (2015) includes:

 - A list of cancer genetic counselors in Connecticut.